HabibaSaudy/Task_5/Task 6.1/Task 6_1.md

 - According to the sensor datasheet, the cutoff frequency depend on the configuration we choose to write to the register DLPF_CFG and then the cutoff frequency will be equal to the bandwidth, for example if we write to the register 0x10 then the cutoff frequency = 98 HZ and the sampling frequency = 1 KHZ

 ![sensor sheet.PNG](Task%206%201%208ac0093462fa45b8b00d5d2f6be61feb/sensor_sheet.png)
--------> There is aproblem with images they won't appear on GitHub so i added them in a file called images and will try to fix the problem